University of Bristol: Publishing and commercial activities

-University of Bristol has various activities including publication, joint ventures, and catering and accommodation services.

 Bristol University Press

 Bristol University Press is scholarly press based at University of Bristol.
 In 1996, the University of Bristol established Policy Press, an academic publisher based in the Faculty of Social Sciences and Law at the University of Bristol and specialising in the social sciences.
 In October 2016, Policy Press became an imprint of newly founded Bristol University Press.

-It is not-for-profit university press which publishes 15 journals and 200 books a year in subjects including: Ageing and Gerontology, Business and Management, Criminology, Economics and Society, Environment and Sustainability, International Development, Law, Politics and International Relations, Science, Technology and Society, and Sociology.
+It is not-for-profit university press which publishes 22 journals and 200 books a year in subjects including: Ageing and Gerontology, Business and Management, Criminology, Economics and Society, Environment and Sustainability, International Development, Law, Politics and International Relations, Science, Technology and Society, and Sociology.
 It achieved journal citation metrics with gains in Journal Impact Factors and improved results in Journal Citation Indicator, Scopus CiteScore and SJR.

 Bristol is Open

 Bristol is Open, abbreviated as BiO, is a joint venture project between Bristol City Council and University of Bristol.
 It is for delivering research contributing to the development of a Smart City and deploying a city-scale open and programmable testbed for experimentation and digital innovation.
-The collaboration of two organisations started in April 2015 and ended in December 2019 with Bristol City Council taking full control of BiO’s operations.
+The collaboration of two organisations started in April 2015 and ended in December 2019 with Bristol City Council taking full control of BiO's operations.
 It has completed many technical trials and experiments including open access to Wi-Fi as a reduction of the digital divide and development for Smart City technology.

 Student life

 Students' Union

-The University of Bristol Students' Union (Bristol SU) located on Queen's Road in the Richmond Building is a founding member of the National Union of Students and is amongst the oldest students' unions in England.
+The University of Bristol Students' Union (Bristol SU) located in Senate House and the Richmond Building on Queens Road is a founding member of the National Union of Students and is amongst the oldest students' unions in England.
 The union oversees three media outlets: UBTV, the Bristol University Radio Station (BURST) and the student newspaper Epigram.
 There is also a local branch of The Tab.
 The Union is responsible for representing students' academic interests through elections of student representatives and democratic events.
 The Union is also responsible for the organisation of the annual Welcome Fair, the co-ordination of Bristol Student Community Action, which organises volunteering projects in the local community, and the organisation of entertainment events and over 400 student groups, societies and clubs.
 Previous presidents have included Sue Lawley and former Liberal Democrat MP Lembit Öpik.
 There is a separate union for postgraduate students, as well as an athletic union, which is a member of the British Universities & Colleges Sport.
 In distinction to the "blues" awarded for sporting excellence at Oxford and Cambridge, Bristol's most successful athletes are awarded "reds".